goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

 :negative_squared_cross_mark: **Otherwise:** A UI test fails.
-The code seems right, the screen renders perfect pixels, what happened? your snapshot testing just found a difference from the origin document to current received one - a single space character was added...
+The code seems right, the screen renders perfect pixels, what happened? your snapshot testing just found a difference from the origin document to current received one - a single space character was added to the markdown...

 <br/>